Timeless Farmhouse Kitchen Renovation on a Budget

 Casual, welcoming, and most importantly cozy – those were the words I wanted to illicit with this timeless farmhouse kitchen renovation.

-Where friends and family could gather and share a cup, a meal and laughter.
+An open concept space that’s next to our keeping room, where friends and family could gather and share a cup, a meal and laughter.

 Now for my favorite part!